SupremeCatOG/lift_car_off_ground_modified/README.md

 Credits for the original script go to: blazin23

-Link for the original script: https://forum.cfx.re/t/free-lift-car-off-ground-standalone/2808217
+Link to the original script: https://forum.cfx.re/t/free-lift-car-off-ground-standalone/2808217